arohanmittalUCSD/cse15l-lab-reports/LabReport5/LabReport5.md

 ### find -type

-The -type option is used with the find command to search for files of a specific type.
-It takes a single argument that specifies the type of file to search for.
+The -type option takes a single argument that specifies the type of file to search for.
+This can include `d` for directories, `f` for files, `l` for links and so on.

 Building on the previous example, let's that now we are only interested in regular files that have a title that begins with capital C, and are in the subdirectory `./non-fiction/OUP/`.
 We can use the following command.